Trevor Jamieson: Stage

-Jamieson's first stage performance was in the touring producing of Bran Nue Day in 1993.
+Jamieson's first stage performance was in the touring producing of Bran Nue Dae in 1993.
 In 1994 he acted in Wild Cat Falling at the Downstairs Theatre at the Belvoir in Sydney.
 In 1996 he was in Corrugation Road, another musical by Jimmy Chi, this time set in a mental hospital.

-He co-wrote The career highlights of the MAMU with Scott Rankin, staged in 2002.
+He co-wrote The Career Highlights of the MAMU with Scott Rankin, staged in 2002.
 This was a dramatisation of the impact of the British nuclear testing at Maralinga, South Australia between 1956 and 1963 on the Indigenous Australians in the region, who were known as the Spinifex people.
 A video recording was made of the production performed by Black Swan Theatre Company at the Kampnagel theatre in Hamburg, Germany in August 2002.
 The play was directed by Andrew Ross of Black Swan, and performed at the 2002 Adelaide Festival and the Octagon Theatre at the University of Western Australia (UWA) in May–June 2002, before touring to Mandurah, Margaret River, and Esperance.

 He was co-creator of Ngapartji Ngapartji, with Big hART's creative director Scott Rankin.
 This was a language revitalisation and community development project started in 2005 and which developed into a stage performance as an offshoot.
 In the theatrical production, Jamieson narrates his family's story.
 It was performed at the Sydney Opera House and evolved over the years, with performances around the country with changes of cast and script.Ngapartji Ngapartji has toured Australia extensively in between 2005 and 2008 with the show undergoing various developments throughout its production history.
 In 2012, the show was revived in Canberra in a condensed version under the name Ngapartji Ngapartji One, but Jamieson was not in the cast that year as he was touring with another Big hART production, Namatjira.

 In 2012–13 Jamieson played the artist Albert Namatjira in Namatjira, in a performance that was another offshoot of a community project by Big hART, written and directed by Scott Rankin.
 The play was seen by over 48,000 Australians at its performances at Belvoir and Riverside Theatre Parramatta (Sydney), Malthouse Theatre in Melbourne, and many other theatres on its regional tour of New South Wales, Victoria, South Australia and Tasmania, before touring to London, where it played at the Southbank Centre in November.
 The play won the 2012 Helpmann Award for Best Regional Touring Production.